ruby-rice/rice/doc/tutorial.rst

       .define_method("error", &Test::error);
   }

-If we call this function from Ruby, C++ will raise an exception.
-Rice will automatically catch it and convert it to a Ruby exception:
+When we call the ``error`` function from Ruby, C++ will raise an exception.
+Rice will catch the exception and convert it into a Ruby exception:

 .. code-block:: ruby